Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Numerical Results

-For performance comparisons, the following benchmark schemes are considered. \begin{itemize} \item \textbf{Proposed-CEN} and \textbf{Proposed-DIS}: The proposed centralized and distributed sensing frameworks described in Secs. \ref{Sec:Centralized Sensing Framework} and \ref{Sec:Distributed Sensing Framework}, respectively. \item \textbf{OMP-NC}: The non-cooperative sensing framework summarized in Algorithm~\ref{alg:indiv-sensing}, which only uses the first gateway and then applies the OMP method. \item \textbf{MUSIC-CEN} and \textbf{MUSIC-NC}: The classical MUSIC algorithm \cite{schmidt1986multiple} implemented with one satellite and either four gateways (centralized) or a single gateway (non-cooperative), where the sensing power is set to $P_i^r I$ and the number of time slots is $10M$.
-In the centralized case, the MUSIC pseudo-spectrum is defined as $1/\sum_{l\in \mathcal{L}} (\mathbf{v}^{\textrm{gat-grid}}_{l,m})^{H} \mathbf{U}_{l}\mathbf{U}_{l}^{H} \mathbf{v}^{\textrm{gat-grid}}_{l,m}, $ where $\mathbf{U}_{l}$ denotes the noise subspace obtained from the sample covariance matrix of the received signals at gateway $l$. \item \textbf{CoSaMP-CEN} and \textbf{CoSaMP-DIS}: Variants of the proposed centralized and distributed sensing frameworks, where compressive sampling matching pursuit (CoSaMP) \cite{needell2009cosamp} is applied for sparse signal recovery, instead of OMP. \item \textbf{OMP-DIS + K-means}: A distributed sensing framework in which $K$-means clustering \cite{macqueen1967multivariate} is applied for data association instead of the Hungarian algorithm.
-At each iteration, $K$-means clustering is applied to the local sensing results to extract one target location. \item \textbf{Grid bound}: The average distance between the true target location and its nearest grid point, which is a performance bound for grid-based search methods. \end{itemize}
+For performance comparisons, the following benchmark schemes are considered. \begin{itemize} \item \textbf{OMP-CEN} and \textbf{OMP-DIS}: The grid-based centralized and distributed sensing frameworks described in Secs. \ref{Sec:Grid-Based Sensing Algorithm} and \ref{Sec:Distributed Sensing Framework}, respectively.
+OMP-DIS solves the non-cooperative sensing problem in \eqref{Local Grid Target Sensing} at each gateway. \item \textbf{OMP-NC}: The non-cooperative sensing framework that only uses the observation from the first gateway and then applies the OMP method. \item \textbf{PSO-CEN}, \textbf{PSO-DIS}, and \textbf{PSO-NC}: The grid-free centralized, distributed, and non-cooperative sensing frameworks, respectively.
+These frameworks are counterparts of OMP-CEN, OMP-DIS, and OMP-NC, respectively, with the PSO algorithm adopted instead of OMP.
+For all PSO-based frameworks, we set $P=50$, $N=80$, $w_{\max}=0.8$, $w_{\min}=0.4$, and $c_1=c_2=1.5$. \item \textbf{MUSIC-CEN} and \textbf{MUSIC-NC}: The classical MUSIC algorithm \cite{schmidt1986multiple} implemented with one satellite and either four gateways (centralized) or a single gateway (non-cooperative), where the sensing power is set to $P_i^{\textrm{r}} I$ and the number of time slots is $10M$.
+In the centralized case, the MUSIC pseudo-spectrum is defined as $1/\sum_{l\in \mathcal{L}} (\mathbf{v}^{\textrm{gat-grid}}_{l,m})^{H} \mathbf{U}_{l}\mathbf{U}_{l}^{H} \mathbf{v}^{\textrm{gat-grid}}_{l,m}, $ where $\mathbf{U}_{l}$ denotes the noise subspace obtained from the sample covariance matrix of the received signals at gateway $l$. \item \textbf{CoSaMP-CEN} and \textbf{CoSaMP-DIS}: Variants of the grid-based centralized and distributed sensing frameworks, where compressive sampling matching pursuit (CoSaMP) \cite{needell2009cosamp} is applied for sparse signal recovery, instead of OMP. \item \textbf{OMP-NC + K-means}: A distributed sensing framework in which $K$-means clustering \cite{macqueen1967multivariate} is applied for data association instead of the Hungarian algorithm.
+At each iteration, $K$-means clustering is applied to the local sensing results to extract one target location. \item \textbf{Grid bound}: The RMSE between each true target location and its nearest grid point, which is a performance bound for grid-based search methods. \item \textbf{RCRLB}: The root CRLB (RCRLB) for the target positions, expressed as $\sqrt{\textrm{tr}\left(\textrm{CRLB}(\boldsymbol{\vartheta})\right)/K}$, where $\textrm{CRLB}(\boldsymbol{\vartheta})$ is defined in \eqref{eq:CRLB}, and $\textrm{tr}(\textrm{CRLB}(\boldsymbol{\vartheta}))$ is the sum of the diagonal entries of $\textrm{CRLB}(\boldsymbol{\vartheta})$.
+The RCRLB provides the minimum achievable root-mean-square error (RMSE), which is a theoretical benchmark for target estimation. \end{itemize}